Constructing the virtual fundamental class of a Kuranishi atlas: Introduction

 \MS

-\subsection{The weighted branched manifold $(M, \La)$.}
+\subsection{The weighted branched manifold $(M, \La)$}

-We will construct $M$ from the realization of an oriented \'etale category $\bM$ whose objects are thickened versions of the domains $V_I$ of a reduction $\Vv$ of the atlas $\Kk$, and whose morphisms have exactly the same structure as those in the category $\bB_\Kk|_\Vv^{\less \Ga}$ defined in \eqref{eq:TVIJ}.
+We will construct $M$ from the realization of an \'etale category $\bM$ whose objects are thickened versions of the domains $V_I$ of a reduction $\Vv$ of the atlas $\Kk$, and whose morphisms have exactly the same structure as those in the category $\bB_\Kk|_\Vv^{\less \Ga}$ defined in \eqref{eq:TVIJ}.
+In particular, in general $\bM$ is not proper, so that its realization $|\bM|$ is not Hausdorff but rather branches along its locus of nonHausdorff points (think of two copies of a circle attached long a subarc.)

 We begin with some relevant definitions from \cite{Mbr}.
-(See also \cite[App.~A]{MWiso} that gives succinct proofs of the results we use.)
 If $\bG$ is a wnb groupoid as described below, its realization $|\bG|$ with the quotient topology is in general not Hausdorff.
 Hence we consider its maximal Hausdorff quotient $|\bG|_{\Hh}$, which has the following universal property: any continuous map from $|\bG|$ to a Hausdorff space factors through $|\bG|_{\Hh}$.
-In the following we write $|\bG|$ for the realization $\Obj_{\bG}/\!\!\sim$ of an \'etale groupoid $\bG$, and $|\bG|_\Hh$ for its maximal Hausdorff quotient.
-We denote the natural maps by
+In the following we write $|\bG|$ for the realization $\Obj_{\bG}/\!\!\sim$ of an \'etale groupoid $\bG$, and $|\bG|_\Hh$ for its maximal Hausdorff quotient.\footnote {\, The appendix to \cite{MWiso} gives succinct proofs of the results we use; in particular, the existence of $|\bG|_{\Hh}$ is established in \cite[Lemma~A.2]{MWiso}.
+Lemma~\ref{le:Hcomplet} gives an explicit description of $|\bG|_{\Hh}$ in the case we need here.} We denote the natural maps by

-\begin{defn}[\cite{Mbr},Def.~3.2] A {\bf weighted nonsingular branched groupoid} (or {\bf wnb groupoid)} of dimension $d$ is a pair $(\bG,\La_{\bG})$ consisting of an oriented, nonsingular\footnote { i.e. there is at most one morphism between any two objects.
+\begin{defn}[\cite{Mbr},Def.~3.2] A {\bf weighted nonsingular branched groupoid} (or {\bf wnb groupoid)} of dimension $d$ is a pair $(\bG,\La_{\bG})$ consisting of a nonsingular\footnote { \, i.e. there is at most one morphism between any two objects.
 Further, we restrict here to rational weights, but clearly this condition could be generalized.}, \'etale groupoid $\bG$ of dimension $d$, together with a rational weighting function $\La_{\bG}:|\bG|_{\Hh}\to \Q^+: = \Q\cap (0,\infty)$ that satisfies the following compatibility conditions.
 For each $p\in |\bG|_{\Hh}$ there is an open neighborhood $N\subset|\bG|_{\Hh}$ of $p$, a collection $U_1,\dots,U_\ell$ of disjoint open subsets of $(\pi_{\bG}^{\Hh})^{-1}(N)\subset \Obj_{\bG}$ (called {\bf local branches}), and a set of positive rational weights $m_1,\dots,m_\ell$ such that the following holds: \SSS

 \NI {\bf (Cover) } $( \pi_{|\bG|}^{\Hh})^{-1}(N) = |U_1|\cup\dots \cup |U_\ell| \subset |\bG|$; \SSS

 \NI {\bf (Local Regularity)} for each $i=1,\dots,\ell$ the projection $\pi_{\bG}^{\Hh}|_{U_i}: U_i\to |\bG|_{\Hh}$ is a homeomorphism onto a relatively closed subset of $N$; \SSS